zmercedes/RubeGoldbergVR/README.md

  	- runs at 90fps

 _**About this Project**_
 This project took about 2-3 weeks worth of work to complete.
 I really enjoyed learning SteamVR and hooking up various functions to the controllers.
 I found a couple of things very challenging while creating this project; among these were figuring out how to best organize the code I was writing, and implementing the specific teleportation mechanic I desired .
+I ran and tested this environment using the HTC Vive.